-Determine if you will use a quantitative or qualitative approach to assess risk.
-A qualitative assessment is subjective.
-It focuses on identifying risks, measuring their likelihood of occurrence, and potential impact.
-A quantitative approach uses verifiable data to analyze the effects of identified risks.
+Determine whether you will use a qualitative or a quantitative approach to assess risk.
+A qualitative assessment is subjective; it focuses on identifying risks, and then estimating their likelihood of occurrence and potential impact.
+A quantitative approach uses verifiable data to analyze identified threats and assign a numerical value to them (say, likely dollar value of a disruption).
 Use the method most relevant to your information security goals.

 Create an Asset Inventory

-In a scenario-based risk assessment, users are more prone to identify risk situations, which often speeds up the risk identification process.
-However, the drawback is that users often miss some elements that may create risk.
-As a result, the risk identification is incomplete and results in a false – and dangerous – sense of safety.
+In a scenario-based risk assessment, users are more prone to identify risk situations, often speeding up the risk identification process.
+The drawback, however, is that users often need to catch up on some elements that may create risk.
+As a result, the risk identification is incomplete and results in a false (and dangerous) sense of safety.

-With the asset-based approach, it usually takes longer to identify relevant risks.
-However, it yields a more complete view of risk posture, so you might want to consider this method.
+With the asset-based approach, identifying relevant risks usually takes longer.
+That said, it yields a complete view of risk posture, so consider this method.

 Start by compiling your asset inventory.
 This should include all your: